rocky-linux/documentation/docs/desktop/gnome/file-shredder.md

 ---
 title: File Shredder
 author: Christine Belzie
-contributors: Steven Spencer
+contributors: Steven Spencer, Ganna Zhyrnova
 ---

 ## Introduction

-Need to remove a postcard or a PDF file that contains information like your birthday?
-Check out File Shredder.
-It is an application that permanently removes sensitive information online.
+Do you need to remove a postcard or a PDF file containing information like your birthday?
+Check out File Shredder, an application that permanently removes sensitive information online.

 ## Assumptions